-Inspired by \cite{mathias1993approximation}, we suggest an alternative approach for lifting convergence rate results from scalars to matrices, based on duality theorem for matrix norms, see e.g., \cite[Chapter 3]{horn1991topics}.
-The bound we get is independent of the size of the matrix, but costs an additional smoothness from $f$.
-This independency means, for example, that for a given $f$ the convergence rate for a matrix consists of one Jordan block is the same as for a matrix consisting of many replicates of this block. \begin{theorem} Let $A\in\rms$ and denote by $m$ the size of the largest Jordan block in the Jordan form of $A$.
+Inspired by \cite{mathias1993approximation}, we suggest an alternative approach for lifting convergence rate results from scalars to matrices, based on the duality theorem for matrix norms, see e.g., \cite[Chapter 3]{horn1991topics}.
+The bound we get using this approach is independent of the size of the matrix but requires additional smoothness from~$f$.
+This means, for example, that for a given $f$ the convergence rate for a matrix consisting of one Jordan block is the same as for a matrix consisting of many copies of this block. \begin{theorem} Let $A\in\rms$ and denote by $m$ the size of the largest Jordan block in the Jordan form of~$A$.
 Assume $f \in C^{2m+2\ell}([-1,1])$ such that $f^{(2m+2\ell)}$ is absolutely continuous and $f^{(2m+2\ell+1)}$ is of bounded variation.
 Then, for a given matrix norm we have

 where $C$ is a constant independent of $N$ and $k$.
 This constant can be bounded by